Ski mountaineering in the Waddington Range

 Getting to the Waddington Range

 If you're flying to or within Canada, the closest airport is Williams Lake (500km North of Vancouver).
 From here you can rent a car (or catch a ride with other participants who are driving) and drive 243km West to the helicopter waiting at Bluff Lake.
-There is no food, cell reception or gas at Bluff Lake, so make sure you arrive prepared.
-We recommend staying at the White Saddle Country Inn the night(s) before we fly into the mountains (they have wi-fi), although it is also possible to camp on the beach near the hanger if you don't mind wind and rain.
+There is no food, cell reception or gas at Bluff Lake, so please make sure you arrive prepared.
+We recommend staying at the White Saddle Country Inn the night(s) before we fly into the mountains (they have wi-fi).
+It is also possible to camp on the beach near the hanger if you don't mind wind and rain.

 Equipment List - Waddington